 With global operations becoming more complex, companies in manufacturing, retail, technology and consultancy are scrambling to hire people with supply chain expertise.
 But these experts are hard to come by.

-The degree has been developed by Sir John Cass Business School, City, University of London.
-Cass is a leading global business school and is ranked 15 in the FT European Business School rankings 2017.
+The degree has been developed by City's Business School, part of City, University of London.
+City is a leading global business school and is ranked 15 in the FT European Business School rankings 2017.
 The master’s draws upon the school’s experience of its successful on-campus equivalent programme.
 The new distance learning course opens up access to City’s expertise to a wider audience.

 “This degree will equip students with the ability to identify opportunities and risks in global supply chains as well as the strategy, technology and analytics knowledge to manage them.” says Joerg Ries, Joint Programme Director.